aiscience-22/UA_War/README.md

 We intend to show that Ukrainian War news have impact on the trend of tweets negative sentiment.
 Our supervised machine learning model might predict, based on tweet data and information about news, whether a tweets negative sentiment will rise or not.

-We assume that we can predict emotional importance of the events of war by the sentiment analysis of tweets.
 For first segment we use for that simple linear regression, but at the next segment we could try to make clasterisation for Twitter users for more accurate trend prediction.

 ### Description of the communication protocols